jumpdiffusion/jumpdiffusion/README.md

 - 👋 Hi, I’m @jumpdiffusion
 - 👀 I’m interested in ... geometry, probability, analysis and machine learning
 - 🌱 I’m currently learning ...
-React, Next.js
+SolidJS, Deep Learning
 - 💞️ I’m looking to collaborate on ...
-Python, Lean
+Swift, Python, Javascript, Lean

 <!---
 jumpdiffusion/jumpdiffusion is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.